sui-foundation/sips/sips/sip-zklogin-with-WebAuthn.md

 ## Motivation

 zkLogin already offers significant advantages, such as ease of use, speed, and freedom from mnemonic management.
 However, by integrating WebAuthn to manage ephemeral keys, zkLogin can unlock even greater potential.
 WebAuthn’s secure key management and user familiarity with web2-like flows can reduce the entry barriers for blockchain users.
-Given Sui’s flexible architecture supporting various cryptographic methods, adding WebAuthn should be straightforward.
+Adding WebAuthn should be straightforward due to its widely accepted standards and implementation.

 ### Caching the ephemeral private key and ZK proof